and-iev/Humanized-Arduino-Colorbot/README.md

 # Humanized-Colorbot-
-Trying to create a more human-like aimbot, with overshooting/undershooting, oscillation, and human like target prioritization.
-Using external mouse movement method to bypass most top AC.
+Trying to create a more human-like colorbot, with overshooting/undershooting, oscillation, and human like target prioritization.
+Using external mouse movement method to bypass AC